thma/generic-persistence/README.md

 A real world example can be found in the [Servant GP - UserServer](https://github.com/thma/servant-gp/blob/main/src/UserServer.hs) module.

-### Total functions in the total API
+### Total functions in the safe API

-The total API is a bit more verbose, but it does not throw exceptions.
+The safe API is a bit more verbose, but it does not throw exceptions.
 To use it you'll have to import the `Database.GP.GenericPersistenceSafe` module:

 ```haskell
 import Database.GP.GenericPersistenceSafe